davidhfrankelcodes/flask-auth-starter/README.md

 # Flask App

-This is a sample Flask application that demonstrates how to use SQLAlchemy to interact with a database.
+This is a sample Flask application that demonstrates how to use SQLAlchemy and SQLite3 to interact with a database.

 ## Getting Started